internet4000/radio4000-api/README.md

 ## Models

 Listed below are all available models and their properties.
+Also see this folder https://github.com/internet4000/radio4000/tree/master/app/models.

 - [user](#user)
 - [userSetting](#usersetting)